-We investigate the superconducting instabilities and form factors of the model Hamiltonian\,\eqref{ham} for the hole-doped case by virtue of the WCRG method\,\cite{raghu_superconductivity_2010,raghu_effects_2012,wolf_unconventional_2018} which builds upon the pioneering work of Kohn and Luttinger\,\cite{kohn-65prl524}.
-The idea is to assume sufficiently small interactions such that a renormalized interaction near the Fermi surface can be safely calculated by perturbation theory and still remain in a weak-coupling range.
-For the remainder effective degrees of freedom, a standard RG procedure\,\cite{shankar94rmp129} is applied, which predominantly yields significant renormalization for couplings in the Cooper channel.
-This of course only holds if the system is not at a highly fine tuned point of the phase diagram such as van Hove singularities or quadratic band touchings at which even infinitesimally small interactions induce other competing channels (which is not the case for the studied model \eqref{ham}).
-We therefore determine the effective interaction $U_{\rm eff}$ at energy scales close to the Fermi surface by calculating the lowest order diagrams shown in Fig.\,S1\,\cite{supp}.
-We note that these diagrams contain as integrands the static particle-hole susceptibility $\chi_{\rm ph}$ and the static particle-particle susceptibility $\chi_{\rm pp}$.
-While the latter diverges at the superconducting instability, the former does not, and is hence evaluated in order to identify the symmetries of the superconducting order parameter.
-For all WCRG calculations we choose between 228 and 312 patching points on the FS and an adaptive integration grid\,\cite{wolf_unconventional_2018}, with effectively (640)$^2$ points in the Brillouin zone\,\cite{footnote2}.
+We investigate the superconducting instabilities and form factors of the model Hamiltonian\,\eqref{ham} for the hole-doped case by virtue of the WCRG method\new{\,\cite{raghu_superconductivity_2010,raghu-11prb094518,raghu_effects_2012,wolf_unconventional_2018,Scaffidi17,kiesel-12prb121105,cho-13prb064505}} which builds upon the pioneering work of Kohn and Luttinger\,\cite{kohn-65prl524}.
+The main idea is to remain in a regime where a renormalized interaction near the FS can be safely calculated, what can be accomplished by sufficiently small interactions.
+A standard renormalization group procedure\,\cite{shankar94rmp129} is applied for the remaining effective degrees of freedom, \new{where the weak coupling approximation highlights the renormalization of couplings in the Cooper channel, since superconductivity generically is the leading instability channel in the weak coupling limit.} In the vicinity of fine tuned points such as van Hove singularities or quadratic band touchings, however, other competing channels can be induced even by infinitesimal interactions, hence this treatment only holds away from these points [which is the case for the studied model \eqref{ham}].
+We first calculate the lowest order diagrams shown in Fig.\,S1 \sr{of the supplement}\,\cite{supp}, from which we obtain the effective interaction $U_{\rm eff}$, \new{quantifying the superconducting instabilities.
+The largest $U_{\rm eff}$ corresponds to the leading instability. $U_{\rm eff}$ is also a measure of the critical temperature.} We note that these diagrams contain as integrands the static particle-hole susceptibility $\chi_{\rm ph}$ and the static particle-particle susceptibility $\chi_{\rm pp}$.
+While the latter diverges at the superconducting instability, the former does not, and is hence evaluated in order to identify the symmetries of the superconducting order parameter. \sr{The methodological steps of the method are explained in detail in the supplement\,\cite{supp}}; \new{we emphasize that the method is asymptotically exact only in the limit of infinitesimal interactions, hence leading to a potentially limited predictive power beyond the weak-coupling regime.} For all WCRG calculations we choose between 228 and 312 patching points on the FS and an adaptive integration grid\,\cite{wolf_unconventional_2018}, with effectively (640)$^2$ points in the Brillouin zone\,\cite{footnote2}.

 {\it Results.---}